To Each His Life

-To Each His Life (Spanish:Cada quién su vida) is a 1960 Mexican drama film directed by Julio Bracho and starring Ana Luisa Peluffo, Emma Fink and Carlos Navarro.
+To Each His Life (Spanish: Cada quién su vida) is a 1960 Mexican drama film directed by Julio Bracho and starring Ana Luisa Peluffo, Emma Fink and Carlos Navarro.
+The film's sets were designed by the art director Salvador Lozano Mena.

+Synopsis

 A collection of prostitutes and others disappointed in life gather in a Mexico City cabaret to celebrate New Year's Eve.

-The film's sets were designed by the art director Salvador Lozano Mena.